PratikWhiteHat/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: P.G in Information Technology
+  - course: Post Graduation in Information Technology
     institution: Mumbai University
     year: 2014